DID Method Registration via JSON

 24

-import com.trustweave.did.registration.DidMethodRegistration
+import org.trustweave.did.registration.DidMethodRegistration

-import com.trustweave.did.registry.DidMethodRegistry
+import org.trustweave.did.registry.DidMethodRegistry

-import com.trustweave.kms.InMemoryKeyManagementService
+import org.trustweave.kms.InMemoryKeyManagementService

 val kms = InMemoryKeyManagementService()